More In This Category

 Throughout my career, I have argued before the Illinois Supreme Court twice, a considerable experience compared to many other lawyers who have handled appeals.
 The Supreme Court selectively takes cases, and what I focus on is direct appeals and, in some instances, appeals to the Supreme Court through a petition for leave to appeal.

 Chicago, IL criminal defense attorney Gal Pissetzky talks about his experience in criminal appeals.
 So, the legal professional exclusively handles direct appeals in their practice.
-The attorney’s firm abstains from involvement in any post-conviction appeals or petitions for post-convictions, with the attorney recognizing that some individuals may not be familiar with the distinction between post-conviction and direct appeals.
+He explains that he focuses exclusively on direct appeals in his legal practice.
+His firm does not handle post-conviction appeals or petitions.
+Many clients may not fully understand the distinction between a direct appeal and a post-conviction appeal.